ytc8717/ATM-App-C-Sharp/README.md

 # ATM App
 An ATM App console application written in C#

-The ATM App is able to do:
+The ATM App is able to:
 - Login account with card number and pin
 - Check account balance
 - Deposit amount